 American Cancer Society research grants are not designed to cover the total cost of the research proposed or the investigator's entire compensation.
 The grantee's institution is expected to provide the required physical facilities and administrative services normally available at an institution.

-For grants that allow indirect costs, the calculation of allowable indirect costs includes all budget items except permanent equipment.
+The calculation of allowable indirect costs includes all budget items except permanent equipment.

 The Society's research grants do NOT provide funds (direct budget) for such items as:

 Administrative